GeoffreyChang/GeoffreyChang/README.md

 ## Hi, I’m Geoffrey Chang 👋

-I am 19 year old student studying towards a Bachelor of Engineering (EngSci) at the University of Auckland.
+I am a 19 year old student currently studying towards a Bachelor of Engineering (EngSci) at the University of Auckland.

 ### 🌱 Currently learning...
 * Python